ADN Degree – Associate Degree in Nursing Programs

 Additionally, ADN degrees provide students with the essential skills and knowledge they need to become successful nurses.
 While BSN programs may offer additional coursework in leadership and research, ADN programs provide students with a strong foundation in patient care and nursing fundamentals.
 As a result, ADN graduates are well-prepared to begin entry-level nursing careers and positively impact their patients’ lives.

 RNs provide and coordinate patient care, educate patients and the public about various health conditions, and provide advice and emotional support to patients and their family members.
 RNs work in multiple settings, including hospitals, clinics, physicians’ offices, home healthcare services, and public health agencies.
 RNs often specialize in critical care, pediatrics, oncology, labor, and delivery.
-RNs may also work in a specific setting, such as a school nurse or industrial nurse.
+RNs may also work in a specific setting, such as school or industrial nurses.

 Read on to learn more about ADN programs, including program accreditation, admissions, clinical supervision hours requirements, 10 accredited online ADN programs, and career options for ADN graduates.